Huawei/containerops/singular/README.md

 API Access Key ID : 6f267**********************321D34
 API Server key is pass validation from cloud server.

-Singular can generate the ssh certificate key pair locally and automatically deploys the public key into virtual machine on a cloud.
-Then you can operate the virtual machine without a password.

 Cloud SSHkey Path : /etc/singular/rsd_custom_name.pub